taublast/DrawnUi.Breakout/README.md

 ### Optional Maybe ToDo

+* New powerups: multiball, fireball
+* Indestructibe bricks flash when hit
-* add enemies, main interest is they move and the ball is bouncing from them unexpectedly
+* Add enemies, main interest is they move and the ball is bouncing from them unexpectedly
-* an AI-boss paddle will appear on top after all bricks destroyed would need to be outplayed
+* An AI-boss paddle would appear on top after all bricks destroyed would need to be outplayed
-* add Pong mode to be chooses along with usual breakout at start
+* Add Pong mode!